Fabio-A-Sa/Privago/docs/milestone2/report.md

 The need of the fl and fq parameters results from the inclusion of nested documents [X8] [X9].
 The final dataset consists of hotels, each containing a list of reviews.
 Recognizing the relevance of both hotels and reviews as distinct documents, a distinct approach to the search process was necessary.
 The combined use of fl and fq proved to be efficient in this step.

-For query parameters the simple schema uses the default type, while the boosted schema employs the type created by eDismax [X5] with specific parameters for optimizing search engine results:
+Additional query criteria the simple schema uses the default type, while the boosted schema employs the type created by eDismax [X5] with specific parameters for optimizing search engine results:

 - __Query Field with Optional Boost (``qf``)__: This assigns weights to specific fields in the search;
 - __Phrase-Boosted Field (``pf``)__: Focuses on selecting more relevant terms from the query;